ashiklom/NP_Trait_Analysis/manuscript/01_introduction.md

 However, a univariate meta-analysis, like the one currently in PEcAn, is limited by its failure to account for trait correlations, therefore neglecting useful knowledge about relationships across PFTs and between traits.
 At the other extreme, existing regional and global scale analyses [e.g. @van_bodegom_going_2012; @sakschewski_leaf_2015] ignore variability within PFTs, often resulting in macroecological, evolutionary, and competitive trade-offs across PFTs being used to drive both acclimation and instantaneous responses within PFTs.

+**TODO:**
+Leaf economic spectrum may break down within species, but seems to hold globally.
+However, the extent to which the LES holds at the intermediate scale of PFTs -- the scale of diversity used by ecosystem models -- has not been investigated.
+((Something about bringing trait ecology to ecosystem models without violating their basic structure.))
+Thus, this paper seeks to answer the following questions:
+First, to what extent does the leaf economic spectrum hold within vs. across plant functional types?
+Second, to what extent can leaf economic relationships and other patterns of trait covariance be leveraged to constrain trait estimates, particularly under data limitation?

 The above discussion culminates in the following question:
 Can the constraint on average functional characteristics across PFTs provided by the leaf economic spectrum be reconciled with trait relationships within each PFT?
 The answer to this question has relevant implications for both functional ecology and ecosystem modelling.